NathanielB123/Slime-Defence-Pygame/README.md

 The game takes a while to launch - please wait around 10 seconds and don't click on the text window that first comes up.
 The game will crash instantly if there is no available audio device; make sure you have speakers or headphones enabled and working if the game crashes.
+The game may crash or look weird on resolutions other than 1920 by 1080.